goharbor/harbor/docs/developer_guide_i18n.md

 		 names = en-US|zh-CN|<language>-<locale>
     ```

-6. Next, change to `Deploy/` directory, rebuild and start the Harbor  by the below command:
+6. Next, change to `Deploy/` directory, rebuild and restart the Harbor by the below command:
     ```
+        docker-compose down
         docker-compose up --build -d
     ```